tkrafael/xen-orchestra/@xen-orchestra/backups/docs/VM backups/indexes.md

 On demand in `RemoteAdapter#listVmBackups`.

-It should be properly synchronized with `handler.lock(vmBackupDir/cache.json.gz`.
+It should be properly synchronized with `handler.lock(vmBackupDir/cache.json.gz)`:

+- if missing: acquire lock
+- when lock acquired: retry reading it and if missing, generates it

 ### Invalidation